 - 1. On or before January 15 of the individual's fifth year under a full-time teaching appointment, the Committee on Rank and Tenure will notify the person of the upcoming sixth-year review. - 2.
-All faculty eligible to be reviewed for tenure that year will submit their dossiers to the Office of Academic Affairs on or before September 1 of the sixth year under a full- time teaching appointment.
+All faculty eligible to be reviewed for tenure that year will submit their dossiers to the Office of Academic Affairs on or before September 1 of the sixth year under a full-time teaching appointment.
 (If September 1 falls on a weekend, the dossiers will be due the following Tuesday.)
-If a dossier is not submitted to the Committee on Rank and Tenure by the due date, this will be interpreted as an intention to discontinue service to Fontbonne University and will result in the issuance of a terminal appointment for the next appointment year. - 3.
+If a dossier is not submitted to the Committee on Rank and Tenure by the due

+- date, this will be interpreted as an intention to discontinue service to Fontbonne University and will result in the issuance of a terminal appointment for the next appointment year. - 3.
 The chairperson of the Committee on Rank and Tenure will send a letter to each faculty member to be reviewed for tenure that year indicating whether or not a dossier has been received by the deadline. - 4.
-On or before September 15, the committee will issue its open invitation to all full-year faculty members for additional recommendations and/or information concerning eligible candidates.
-Replies will be due on or before October 1 of the year of a candidate's evaluation for tenure. - 5.
-All tenure reviews will be completed in time for recommendations to be made at the first meeting of the Board of Trustees, which takes place after January 1 of the year of the review. - 6.
+All tenure reviews will be completed in time for recommendations to be made at the first meeting of the Board of Trustees, which takes place after January 1 of the year of the review. - 5.
 The President of the University will inform those under review of the Board's decision within one week after the decision of the Board at its first meeting after January 1 of the year of the review.